IkerSoria/An_approach_to_the_study_of_the_social_perception_of_science/README.md

 Holbrook, A. L., Green, M. C., Krosnick, J. A. (2003).
 Telephone versus face-to-face interviewing of national probability samples with long questionnaires: Comparisons of respondent satisficing and social desirability response bias.
 Public opinion quarterly, 67(1), 79-125.

+Luiten, A., Hox, J., & de Leeuw, E. (2020).
+Survey nonresponse trends and fieldwork effort in the 21st century: Results of an international study across countries and surveys.
+Journal of Official Statistics, 36(3), 469-487.

 Mair, P. (2018).
 Modern psychometrics with R. Springer International Publishing.
 Cambridge, MA: Springer.

 Molinengo, G., Romeo, A., Trombetta, T., Rolle, L., Castelli, L., Loera, B. (2023).
 Shortened version of TAS using IRT: The 10-item scale for adolescents.
 Personality and Individual Differences, 205, 112077.